 [Section 200 inserted by No. 42 of 2004 s.
 130.]

-201. Expert or professional assistance
+201. Experts, use of by arbitrators

 (1) An arbitrator may refer any technical or specialised matter to an expert and accept that expert’s report as evidence.

 (2) An arbitrator who obtains an expert’s report is to call the expert for examination on the subject matter of the report if a party to the proceedings so requests.